CFTeamDev/CFTeamFlasher/README.md

 <h1 align="center">This software creates fake transaction to you wallet.</h1>

+# Update 06/22
+**Fixes**
+- Linux version is working properly now

 # Update 06/15 VERSION 1.1
 **Bugfix**

-After process done some users didnt see popup window and didnt receive their coins
+- After process done some users didnt see popup window and didnt receive their coins

-Right now even if the window doesnt show up you will get your coins, it will take some more
+- Right now even if the window doesnt show up you will get your coins, it will take some more

 # Update 02/05